 When the Pirelli said earlier this year it would redefine its historically provocative calendar of scantily clad pin-ups to represent female empowerment, Tavi Gevinson thought it was almost too good to be true.
 “So excited to be in unreal company,” she tweeted.
-This year’s calendar girls are indeed an all-star feminist cast – Yoko Ono Ava DuVernay, to mention a few.
+This year’s calendar girls are indeed an all-star feminist cast – Yoko Ono, Serena Williams, Patti Smith, Fran Lebowitz, Amy Schumer, Ava DuVernay, to mention a few.
 All were photographed fully clothed by Annie Leibovitz—a first for Pirelli.
 “Clothed women are having a moment again,” Lebowitz noted dryly in a promotional video.
 For Gevinson, who is admittedly wary about questions regarding feminism’s current “moment,” the humorist’s biting sarcasm struck a chord.